-3. A 24-week academic, practical, and physical training program at the Philadelphia Fire Academy.
+3. A nine-month academic, practical, and physical training program at the Philadelphia Fire Academy.
 At the Academy, cadets learn basic firefighting and emergency medical services.

 Once a person has completed training, they are sworn in as a firefighter and assigned to an engine or ladder company.
 Each new firefighter must complete a six-month probationary period.